About Christine Falls

 Christine was known for accompanying her father on an ascent of Mt Rainier (up to 10,000ft) despite a nervous disorder.

-Christine Falls resides in Mt Rainier National Park.
+Christine Falls resides in Mt Rainier National Park near Puyallup in Pierce County, Washington.
+It is administered by the National Park Service.
 For information or inquiries about the area as well as current conditions, visit their website.

 There are a pair of pullouts on both sides of the bridge over the falls just a little over a quarter mile east of the Comet Falls Trailhead (see Comet Falls page for more details).